vmxdev/tkvdb/README.md

 `tkvdb` was tested on Linux(x32/x64 CPU's and 32 bit ARM) and under Wine using mingw (hopefully it will work under Windows).

+## Python binding

+Thanks to @vladimir-g, there is a python binding for `tkvdb`, see https://github.com/vladimir-g/python-tkvdb

 ## Basic usage

 API is quite a simple, but requires some explanation.